ENTC18/getting-started/README.md

 8. Type following commands **in the given order** in the bash.

 ```
 // 1.
-The dot in the end after a space in the first command is essential
+The dot in the end after a space in the second command is essential

+git pull
 git add .
 git commit -m "your message indicating the changes you made."
 git push origin main